ziotom78/plancknull_generate_html/README.md

 The program needs as input one or more JSON files containing information about the products of the null tests.
 Typically, these are produced by the [`plancknull`](https://github.com/zonca/plancknull) program.
-You can specify them from the command line:
+You specify the directory containing the output of `plancknull` as the first parameter of the program, followed by the directory where to save the report:

     $ generator NULL_TEST_DIRECTORY OUTPUT_PATH

-(If you are using the standalone executable, run `standalone_generator` instead of `generator`).
-This will read the results of the null tests from the subdirectories under `NULL_TEST_DIRECTORY`, and it will create the directory `OUTPUT_PATH` and populate it with the files needed for the HTML report.
+(If you are using the standalone executable, run `plancknull_generate_html_*` instead of `generator`).
+This will read the results of the null tests from the subdirectories under `NULL_TEST_DIRECTORY`, then it will populate the directory `OUTPUT_PATH` with the files needed for the HTML report.
 If `OUTPUT_PATH` does not exist, it will be silently created.

 ## How to read the source code of this program

-This page was created automatically from the program source code using [`schematic`](http://wiki.call-cc.org/eggref/4/schematic), a documenting tool for Chicken Scheme.
+The source code of the program can be processed using [`schematic`](http://wiki.call-cc.org/eggref/4/schematic), a documenting tool for Chicken Scheme, in order to have some nicely formatted HTMLs.
 Install it from the command line with the command `sudo chicken-install schematic`, then run

     schematic -f markdown generator.scm